Gladiolus Growing Guide

 Tall gladiolus make great plants for the back of a sunny bed.
-When grown primarily for cutting purposes, gladioli are often grown in garden beds so the corms can easily be lifted and stored while dormant.
+When grown primarily for cutting purposes, gladioli are often grown in garden beds so the corms can easily be lifted and stored through the winter.

 Single Plants: 30cm (11") each way (minimum)

 Rows: 20cm (7") with 25cm (9") row gap (minimum)

 Sow and Plant